navarrovitor/react-flats/README.md

-# hey there

-## This is a simple app to train some react capabilities
+# hey there, this is a simple app to train some react capabilities

-### And this is how this app looks like
+And this is how this app looks like:

 ![alt text](public/print.png)